abdelhadia72/zero_day/README.md

-##Create and setup your Git and GitHub account
+## Create and setup your Git and GitHub account

-- first download & setup vagrant by useing
+- first download from  vagrantup.com & setup vagrant by useing

 ```bash
   vagrant init ubuntu/focal64